 • A handful of parsley

-Start by browning the garlic in a couple of spoons of oil, then remove it and let the mince dry for sautéing over low heat.
-Cut the peeled fish and shrimp into cubes and sauté everything in a pan, defusing after five minutes with the white wine.
+Start by frying the garlic in a couple of tablespoons of oil, then remove it and let the sauté mixture wilt over low heat.
+Cut the fish and peeled shrimp into cubes and sauté everything in the pan, deglazing after five minutes with the white wine.
 Let the alcohol evaporate and then add the tomato and cook for about ten minutes over low heat.
-Salt and turn off system.
-Let's move on to the 'bechamel'.
+Adjust for salt and turn off.

-Heat a couple of spoons of d& #39 extra virgin olive oil in a small saucepan, add the sifted flour and toast the roux for a couple of minutes.
-Pour in the boiling fish broth, stirring constantly, and let it cook for a few minutes.
-In the end you should get just a thick sauce like bechamel sauce.
+Heat a couple of tablespoons of extra virgin olive oil in a small saucepan, add the sifted flour and toast the roux for a couple of minutes.
+Pour in the boiling fish stock while stirring continuously and let it cook for a few minutes.
+In the end, you should obtain a sauce thick as béchamel.

-Then proceed with the composition: spread a veil of fish bechamel on the bottom, place a layer of pasta, distribute a large ladle of fish ragout and then cover with more bechamel sauce.
-Continue doing this in layers, until you have finished the ingredients, then bake in a static oven at 180 degrees for about half an hour.
+Proceed with the assembly: spread a layer of fish béchamel on the bottom, place a layer of pasta, distribute a generous ladle of fish ragù, and then cover with more béchamel.
+Continue layering until you have used all the ingredients, then bake in a static oven at 180°C for about half an hour.

-Once cooking is finished, let it cool and sprinkle with a nice pinch of chopped parsley, serving obviously with a good glass of
+Once cooked, let it cool slightly and sprinkle generously with chopped parsley, serving of course with a good glass of white wine at the right temperature.

-We have tried to give you some ideas trying to satisfy all tastes and providing ideas for every occasion, but remember that lasagna is a dish that can really be reinvented.
-All in all, it is a fresh egg pasta that must be drowned in a good creamy sauce and served with the classic layered composition, so it is subject to different interpretations.
+We have tried to give you some ideas to please all tastes and provide ideas for every occasion, but remember that lasagna is a dish that can truly be reinvented.
+It is essentially a fresh egg pasta that needs to be drowned in a good creamy sauce and served with the classic layered composition, so it is subject to different interpretations.

-For example, you can try a pumpkin and sausage lasagna, a mushroom ragout lasagna, a vegan ragù lasagna or, why not, a truffle-scented lasagna.
+You could try, for example, a zucchini and sausage lasagna, a mushroom ragù lasagna, a vegan ragù lasagna, or why not, a truffle-scented lasagna.

 Experiment!
-For the rest, needless to say: we at Spaghetti&Mandolino will be here to welcome you with open arms in case you want to look for some characteristic ingredient to make your lasagna unique.
+For the rest, there’s no need to reiterate: we at Spaghetti&Mandolino will be here to welcome you with open arms if you want to look for some specific ingredients to make your lasagna unique.

 We are waiting for you!